Our Mission is Safety

 Skiers and snowboarders, no matter how experienced, should never ski alone.
 Nor should they ski off the designated trails.
 Experts believe Bono was killed on impact, but in many cases an injured skier can be saved if someone is there to help.

-are seriously injured each year skiing and snowboarding.
+According to the Consumer Product Safety Commission, snowboarding caused 54,188 emergency department visits in 2011.
 Excess speed, loss of control and collisions with stationary objects, like a tree or lift tower, are the most common factors associated with fatalities.

 National Safety Council advises all skiers and snowboarders take the time to review proper skills and safety techniques.